yashagarwal0307/yashagarwal0307/README.md

 # 👋 Hi, I'm Yash Agarwal

-I'm a Data Scientist with an MSc in Data Science from the Defence Institute of Advanced Technology.
+I'm a Aspiring Ai/ML engineer with an MSc in Data Science from the Defence Institute of Advanced Technology.
 I'm deeply passionate about Generative AI and Multimodal AI, and I love building machine learning solutions that solve real-world problems.

 ---